All Episodes

 All right, 25 to the top of the hour.

-Um, so there is a bit of a controversy that's emerged.
+So there is a bit of a controversy that's emerged.

 I'm not that worried about it myself.

-There is a real part of me that believes that Adam Schiff, the compromised corrupt congenital liar, needs to be put under oath in any Senate trial.
+There is a real part of me that believes that Adam Schiff, the compromised, corrupt, congenital liar, needs to be put under oath in any Senate trial.

-There's a part of me that believes that, okay, if we're looking for quids and pros and quos, then here come Joe's uh quid pro quo.
+There's a part of me that believes that, okay, if we're looking for quids and pros and quos, then here come Joe's quid pro quo.

-Um he should be put under oath, and Hunter Biden should be put under oath in a Senate trial.
+And Hunter Biden should be put under oath in a Senate trial.

-Um, Mitch McConnell has agreed to be on Hannity tonight, and I will ask him about it.
+Mitch McConnell has agreed to be on Hannity tonight, and I will ask him about it.

-Now, the other side of the argument is is that their case is so pathetically weak that it won't take long.
+Now, the other side of the argument is that their case is so pathetically weak that it won't take long.

 And at that moment, I would expect Republicans to just roll the, you know, call the roll and get this out of the way.

-In the back of my head, I just they're so corrupt.
+In the back of my head, I just, they're so corrupt.

-And I'm thinking strategically here, what's in the best interest of the country and the president and everybody involved in this because he did nothing wrong.
+And I'm thinking strategically here, what's in the best interest of the country and the president and everybody involved in this?

 We all know that.

-I assume the chief judge of the Supreme Court, John Roberts agrees with that.
+I assume the chief judge of the Supreme Court, John Roberts, agrees with that.

-I can't see anymore.
+Beyond that, I can't see anymore.

-We saw that screw up day.
+We saw that screw-up day.

-So this is interesting because the Washington Times has just reported that it looks like Mitch McConnell wants to short circuit these plans as it relates to having Hunter, zero experienced Hunter Biden who made millions, whose dad fired the prosecutor investigating him, leveraging a billion U.S. tax dollars at the impeachment trial.
+So this is interesting because the Washington Times has just reported that it looks like Mitch McConnell wants to short circuit these plans as it relates to having Hunter, zero experience Hunter Biden who made millions, whose dad fired the prosecutor investigating him, leveraging a billion U.S. tax dollars at the impeachment trial.

-And apparently in about 10 days, Hunter is going to be put under oath and grilled about the money he made with Burris Maholdings by none.
+And apparently in about 10 days, Hunter is going to be put under oath and grilled about the money he made with Barice Maholdings by apparently the woman in this court case down in Arkansas, who's apparently more motive to get to the bottom of these things than Republicans.

 So what's interesting here is Hunter Biden will have to answer these questions about his financial records.